A Pass to Poison

 “We have the bodies to prove that something is going on,” he said, “enough to warrant some kind of cumulative impact study that nobody wants to do.”

-In 2006, Kelley helped organize a group of Baytown residents living in a public housing complex on the periphery of the ExxonMobil complex after the apartments were “enveloped in a sticky mist containing process gas oil, which vented from one of the refinery’s nearby tanks,” according to a report in The Baytown Sun.
+In 2006, Kelley helped organize a group of residents living in a public housing complex on the periphery of ExxonMobil Baytown after the apartments were “enveloped in a sticky mist containing process gas oil, which vented from one of the refinery’s nearby tanks,” according to a report in The Baytown Sun.
 (The company defended its response to the incident.)

 Kelley said they pleaded with the local housing authority to help relocate them, but nothing ever happened.